 Biography of the President of the Republic of Belarus

-On 10 July 1994, after a difficult election campaign involving five other candidates, Aleksandr Lukashenko was elected President of the Republic of Belarus.
-He won 80.3% of the vote.
+On 10 July 1994, following a difficult election campaign involving five other candidates, Aleksandr Lukashenko was elected President of the Republic of Belarus.
+Aleksandr Lukashenko got 80.3% of the vote in the second round where he ran against Chairman of the Council of Ministers Vyacheslav Kebich.
+During his first years of presidency, he was fully focused on the key election pledge “to take the country back from the abyss”.

-On 19 March 2006 he was elected President of the Republic of Belarus for the third term with 83% of the vote.
+On 19 March 2006, Aleksandr Lukashenko was elected President of the Republic of Belarus for the third term with 83% of the vote.
+In the next five years, vigorous economic development helped improve living standards.
+De-bureaucratization was another important trend.
+Belarus finished its transition to a welfare state model.